-We are still eagerly awaiting full release of the two new Rainbow Six Siege operators due out in Year 4 Season 2.
-Until then, however, we do at least have full gadget and kit loadouts for the new Rainbow Six Siege operators, Gridlock and Mozzie, as well as some tips on how to best use each one.
+We are still eagerly awaiting any and all information about the two new Rainbow Six Operators due to arrive in Year 4 Season 3.
+Until then, however, we do at least have full gadget and kit loadouts for the new Rainbow Six Siege operators, Nokk and Warden, as well as some tips on how to best use each one.